ECC-BFMC/Documentation/source/hardwareimprovements.rst

     * A freer move results in loose parts.
     * Firm parts result in not such a free move.

-Our suggestion is to put a very thin (how thin, it depends on the gap between bearing and safety cylinder - see Figure 10, no.2) washer between the bearing and driving shaft joint (Figure 11).
+Our suggestion is to put a very thin (how thin, it depends on the gap between bearing and safety cylinder) washer between the bearing and driving shaft joint.
 You should compare a wheel that doesn’t have a washer with the one you just mounted and see if it is ok for you.

 .. image::  images/mechanical/wheelladjustment.png